 After an initial 30-minute installation time (including connecting to the app), moving from room to room was super simple.
 Thanks to its handles, smooth casters, and a dedicated slot for the window slider when in transport, it only took about a minute to reinstall it in a new room.
 We like that it can accommodate a wider range of windows than the other units in this guide.

-It’s Alexa-enabled and also has smart capabilities through the LG ThinQ app (iOS and Android), which lets you schedule when the unit runs.
+It’s Alexa-enabled and also has smart capabilities through the LG ThinQ app, which lets you schedule when the unit runs.

 Read our full LG portable air conditioner review and check out our guide to the best portable air conditioners.